-- (i) For project finance exposures, a bank shall maintain a general provision at the following rates for the funded outstanding on a portfolio basis:
+- (1) For project finance exposures, a bank shall maintain a general provision at the following rates for the funded outstanding on a portfolio basis:

-Construction Phase Operational Phase - after commencement of repayment of interest and principal
+Construction Phase (in per cent) Operational Phase - after commencement of repayment of interest and principal (in per cent)

-CRE 1.25% 1.00%
+CRE 1.25 1.00

-CRE-RH 1.00% 0.75%
+CRE-RH 1.00 0.75

-All others 1.00% 0.40%
+All others 1.00 0.40

-- (ii) For accounts which have availed DCCO deferment and are classified as 'standard', a bank shall maintain additional specific provisions as per the Reserve Bank of India (Commercial banks - Resolution of Stressed Assets) Directions, 2025. - (iii) The provisions stipulated in Sl.
-Nos. (ii) and (iii) shall not be applicable for projects where financial closure has been achieved as on October 1, 2025, and such project loans shall continue to be guided by the prudential guidelines prevailing before October 1, 2025 for the purpose of provisioning, which otherwise shall be treated as repealed. - (iv) Notwithstanding Sl.
-No. (iv), in case of any resolution of a fresh credit event and / or change in material terms and conditions in the loan contract in such projects, subsequent to October 1, 2025, the provisions stipulated in Sl.
-Nos. (ii) and (iii) shall apply to these projects as if these were sanctioned post October 1, 2025.
+- (2) For accounts which have availed DCCO deferment and are classified as 'standard', a bank shall maintain additional specific provisions as per the [Reserve Bank of India \(Commercial banks - Resolution of Stressed Assets\) Directions, 2025](#). - (3) The provisions stipulated in sub-paragraphs (1) and (2) above shall not be applicable for projects where financial closure has been achieved as on October 1, 2025, and such project loans shall continue to be guided by the prudential guidelines prevailing before October 1, 2025 for the purpose of provisioning, which otherwise shall be treated as repealed. - (4) Notwithstanding sub-paragraph (3) above, in case of any resolution of a fresh credit event and / or change in material terms and conditions in the loan contract in such projects, subsequent to October 1, 2025, the provisions stipulated in sub-paragraphs (1) and (2) shall apply to these projects as if these were sanctioned post October 1, 2025.

-(v) Provisioning for project loans classified as NPA shall be as per the instructions in Paragraph 16 to Paragraph 18 of these Directions.
+(5) Provisioning for project loans classified as NPA shall be as per the instructions in paragraphs 85 to 96 of these Directions.

-(5) Advances covered by ECGC guarantee
+110. Advances covered by ECGC guarantee

-(i) In the case of advances classified as doubtful and guaranteed by ECGC, provision shall be made only for the balance in excess of the amount guaranteed by the Corporation.
+(1) In the case of advances classified as doubtful and guaranteed by ECGC, provision shall be made only for the balance in excess of the amount guaranteed by the ECGC .

-(ii) Further, while arriving at the provision required to be made for doubtful assets, realizable value of the securities shall first be deducted from the outstanding balance in respect of the amount guaranteed by the Corporation and then provision made.
+(2) Further, while arriving at the provision required to be made for doubtful assets, realizable value of the securities shall first be deducted from the outstanding balance in respect of the amount guaranteed by the ECGC and then provision made.

-Illustration:
+Illustration II:

-Outstanding Balance ₹4 lakhs
+Outstanding Balance ₹4 lakh

-ECGC Cover 50 percent
+ECGC Cover 50 per cent

 Period for which the advance has remained doubtful More than 2 years remained doubtful (say as on March 31, 2014)

-Value of security held ₹1.50 lakhs
+Value of security held ₹1.50 lakh